gateway-fm/rpc-docs/apis/starkex/trading/getvaultid.md

 # Get Vault Id

 ### **Parameters**
-`token` - string
-The new token for which a new vault Id needs to be allocated.
+* `token` - string; The new token for which a new vault Id needs to be allocated.

 ### **Returns**
-number
-The vault id for the requested vault.
+* number; The vault id for the requested vault.
 #### **Example**

 Request